muskanTaza/Dash.Readme-docs/docs/PAYOUTS/reversals/reconciliation-1.md

   * FX rate differences between payout time and reversal time
   * Intermediary charges applied by downstream institutions
 * All such differences are transparently itemized in the reversal balance transaction

+***

+### Third-party fees and FX rate visibility

+TazaPay provides full visibility into fees and exchange rates applied during a payout reversal.

+For each `payout_reversal` balance transaction, merchants can view:

+* **Third-party fees**

+  Returned under `fee_details`, representing bank, PSP, or network fees incurred during the payout or reversal process.

+  These fees may be reported in currencies different from the payout currency and are transparently itemized.

+* **Applied FX rates**

+  Returned under `fx_conversions`, showing:

+  * The exchange rates applied at the time of reversal
+  * Converted amounts across currencies
+  * Any third-party or holding-currency FX movements

+***

+## Using the balance transaction object for reconciliation

+The balance transaction object provides all required reconciliation inputs:

+* `amount` and `currency`: Gross credited or debited amount
+* `operation_type`: `debit` or `credit`
+* `fee_details`: Any applied fixed or variable fees
+* `fx_conversions`: FX rates used and converted amounts
+* `net`: Final net balance impact
+* `created_at`: Timestamp for ledger ordering
+* `type`: `payout` or `payout_reversal`

+For reconciliation systems, TazaPay recommends using the **`net.amount`** field as the authoritative value for ledger posting.